 You can expect to have regular adjustments to your denture implants aside from when you get a new prosthetic.
 This is particularly true after a replacement, since your dentist will need to make sure that your replacement teeth are properly fitted, and you have a proper bite.

-This is one of the major reasons we typically recommend all-on-4 dental implants over denture implants.
-Unlike traditional dentures or implant-supported dentures, all-on-4 dental implants, as well as your new teeth, are permanent.
+This is one of the major reasons we typically recommend 4-on-1 full arch dental implants over denture implants.
+Unlike traditional dentures or implant-supported dentures, 4-on-1 full arch dental implants, as well as your new teeth, are permanent.
 You will not need to regularly buy new prosthetics, and regular adjustments will not be needed.

 It depends on what kind of denture you get and how many teeth you are replacing.
 Usually, if you are replacing a whole row of teeth, you will have four implants that create abutments for your removable dentures to connect to.
 If you receive a full set of denture implants, you will have a total of eight implants: four on the upper denture, and four on the bottom denture.